IrfanULLAH97/ItechArt-internship-task2/README.md

-### To execute the codey use below given terraform commands:
+### To execute the code use below given terraform commands:
 ```
 terraform init
 terraform fmt